Law Firms Accounting Firms & Title Agencies beware of hidden costs of employee theft/data breach

 If you find or suspect theft or data theft:

-1. Investigate thoroughly to ensure you are not jumping to conclusions Follow your firm’s procedures as you would with any allegation.
-In order to avoid claims of false accusation, the employee should be allowed to share their version events.
+1. Investigate thoroughly before jumping to conclusions.
+Follow your firm’s procedures with any allegation.
+In order to avoid false accusation claims, allow the employee to share their version events.

-2. If the theft involves sensitive data you may be required to notify state agencies as well as clients of the data breach.
-Make sure to comply will all related data breach laws.
+2. If the theft involves sensitive data notify state agencies as well as clients of the data breach where required.
+Make sure to comply with all related data breach laws.

-3. Notify the appropriate insurance carrier of the theft or data theft if cyber if appropriate.
+3. Notify your insurance carrier of the theft or data theft when appropriate.

 Do You Have Sufficient Protection?